 As of 1 May 2021, an updated regulation applies, which means that the EU label will be updated to better show the benefits of energy-efficient and safe tires.

 All tires manufactured after May 1, 2021 will be labeled with the new labels when they leave the manufacturer.

 Tires that are manufactured before 1 May 2021 will be labeled with the old labels but will on sale be sold with the new label.

 This is completely in order as the tire still has the same properties, it has only received an updated label and can in the new label

 have received other values.
 For example, tires that were previously marked with F or G have been marked E in the new marking.

 The label has been given a completely new look and on the top of the label it is clearly stated that it is EU and energy by having an EU flag at the top left and that it says "Energy" at the top.

-The name of the manufacturer must be placed on the left of the label under the EU flag.
+The trademark or name of the manufacturer must be placed on the left of the label under the EU flag.

 A QR code what't points directly to the information page about the tire in the EU's public product database shall be found at the top right of the label.

 The tire identification number in the EU's product database shall be found on the label directly below the QR code.